Starkian Leadership: The King Who Knelt

 The (brand of the) Kings of Winter

 Before diving into the story of King Torrhen, we want to talk about the power of brand.
 And in this case, the brand of House Stark.
-You see in the Game of Thronesā€”or for book readers, A Song of Ice and Fireā€”universe, House Stark reigned as Kings in the North for more than 8,000 years.
-Game of Thrones is set in a medieval, feudal society; meaning blood, death, violence, betrayal and war were on their doorstep more often than not.
+You see in the Game of Thrones universe—or for book readers, A Song of Ice and Fire—House Stark reigned as Kings in the North for more than 8,000 years.
+Game of Thrones is set in a medieval, feudal society, meaning blood, death, violence, betrayal, and war were on their doorstep more often than not.

-To put it into perspective, the longest reigning dynasty in real life was Japanā€™s Yamoto Dynasty, spanning a paltry 2,600 years.
-The Windsor dynasty, now headed by King Charles the III, hasnā€™t yet reigned for 200 years and may all come tumbling down due to one of historyā€™s most troubling interviews with a Prince who refuses to sweat.
+To put it into perspective, the longest reigning dynasty in real life was Japan’s Yamato Dynasty, spanning a paltry 2,600 years.
+The Windsor dynasty, now headed by King Charles III, hasn’t yet reigned for 200 years and may all come tumbling down due to one of history’s most troubling interviews with an Epstein-aligned Prince who refuses to sweat.

 No sweat here.

-Why were the Starks able to last so long at the top of their game in The North of Westeros?
-Iā€™ll give you one guess.
-Itā€™s starts with B and rhymes with sand.
-Thatā€™s right: brand.
+How were the Starks able to last so long at the top of their game in the North of Westeros?
+One word: brand.

 What is a brand, and why does it matter

-The term brand originates from the Old Norse word brandr, which means ā€˜to burn.ā€™ It dates back to craftsmen would burn marks onto their productsā€”think pottery, swords and livestock.
+The term brand originates from the Old Norse word brandr, which means ‘to burn.’
+It dates back to when craftsmen would burn marks onto their products—think pottery, swords, and livestock.

 Today, brand is your money maker.
-Itā€™s a large part of the reason why people buy from you, whether they know it or not.
-The best example of brand, and the one that I love the most, is Patagonia.
-Patagonia flex their brand muscle daily, fighting the good fight for the environment.
-And therefore people, like me, will pay $100 for an ill-fitting, sweat-inducing tee shirt, because itā€™s made from reclaimed smoothie cups.
+It’s a large part of the reason why people buy from you, whether they know it or not.
+The best example of a brand is Patagonia, which flexes its brand muscle daily, fighting the good fight for the environment.
+People like me will pay $100 for an ill-fitting, sweat-inducing T-shirt, because it’s made from reclaimed water bottles.

-Studied at Harvard Business School.
+This book is studied at Harvard Business School.

-The result is irrelevant because at the end of the day, their Patagoni-itesā€”from cold mountain hiker to Wall Street stock pusherā€”all agree that they would have done it if it sold no jackets at all.
+The result is irrelevant because, at the end of the day, their Patagoni-ites—from cold mountain hiker to Wall Street stock pusher—all believe that they would have done it if it sold no jackets at all.

-Here are some mind boggling stats on brand when related to a company like Patagonia.
+Here are some mind-boggling stats on brand when related to a company like Patagonia.

 • Brand helps you attract better talent: Studies show (Cleartrace) that 70% of workers are more likely to apply to a sustainable company.
 Nearly half of those polled also said they would take a pay cut to work for an environmentally or socially responsible company.